 4 years as founder and CEO of Friends for Leisure, a regional charity for disabled children and young people.

 A graduate from Swansea University, I also have an HE Diploma in Health and Social Care and Masters of Business Administration (MBA).
-I am PMQ qualified (project management), hold a professional coaching qualification and am an NLP Master Practitioner.
-I am a member of the European Mentoring and Coaching Council (EMCC).
+I am PMQ qualified (project management), hold a professional executive coaching qualification (ILM 7) and am an NLP Master Practitioner.
+I'm accredited with the European Mentoring and Coaching Council (EMCC) at Senior Practitioner level.

 My senior management experience has given me a wealth of skills and experience that I draw on in supporting individuals and organisations.

-I have 8 years of active coaching experience.
-As a member of the Open University Internal Coaching Network, I undertook one off and longer term coaching assignments, supporting managers who were working in various roles across the University.
-I now work with coaching clients directly or through their workplaces as part of an HR development plan.
+I have over 10 years of active coaching experience.
+As a member of the Open University's Internal Coaching Network, I undertook one off and longer term coaching assignments, supporting managers who were working in various roles across the University.
+I now work with coaching clients directly and through their workplaces.

 I live with my husband in the Welsh border town of Oswestry and have two grown up children.
 In my spare time, I enjoy walking, yoga and keeping active.
 I volunteer at our local community cinema, board guide dogs in their final weeks of training and keep chickens.